skip navigation

 Q: What happens if my child has to retake a class?

-Q: How can I as a parent help my sailor?
+Q: How, can I as a parent, help my sailor?

 A: The best thing you can do to help your child outside of class is to ask them what they are learning, communicate with your child's instructors, and ask questions if you are unsure.
 Our staff are enthusiastic about teaching sailing knowledge to people of all ages!

-You can contact us by email at sailwbss@gmail.com, by phone at 651-429-8395, or by stopping into the sailing school office between the hours of 9:00am-5:00pm Monday-Thursday.
+You can contact us by email at sailwbss@gmail.com, by phone at 651-336-0731, or by stopping into the Sailing School office between the hours of 9 AM-5 PM, Monday through Thursday during the summer.